devcrowley/portfolio/README.md

-# portfolio
+# Portfolio
-A basic animated portfolio for your landing page
+A basic animated portfolio for your landing page.
+Utilizes anime.js and has animated rollovers for navigation with mouse and touch devices.
+This is front end only and does not require any backend services.